 - * Derivation of Future Gas Supply and Ultimately Recoverable Resources using PGC’s current resource assessments and EIA’s proved reserves and production data; and

-The concluding chapter presents definitions of terms, details of the PGC’s resource assessment methodology, including a new section on shales, and a complementing series of tables and charts that summarize the national “most likely” assessments from 1964 to 2014.
+The concluding chapter presents definitions of terms, details of the PGC’s resource assessment methodology, and a complementing series of tables and charts that summarize the national “most likely” assessments from 1964 to 2020.

-An appendix lists the full current cycle membership of the Potential Gas Committee; the CD-ROM includes a fully bookmarked digital version of the report.
+An appendix lists the full current cycle membership of the Potential Gas Committee.